AI Therapy for Anxiety: CBT vs Psychodynamic Chatbots

-Two AI therapy apps — one CBT, one psychodynamic — had slight differencesabout equally well in social anxiety
+Two AI therapy apps — one CBT, one psychodynamic — had slight differences in social anxiety, and some didn’t match well with the treatment

 STUDY: Hlynsson JI et al, Internet Interventions 2026